vortexdeveloperlabs/Filter-Lock/docs/for devs/standards/Link Locking Tokens.md

 The nonce should be at the end with the exception of optional features in the tokens.
 This is because the nonce is used in most cases, but it is at the end because there is little reason to parse the nonce at the end unless you make use of the optional features yourself.

 > The length of the nonce should be easily changeable, but the nonce shouldn't be removable by the hoster because it is the only way to issue multiple similar tokens.
 XOR keys aren't enough because they are different per each

-This is the domain of the proxy site and actually serves the purpose as being the encryption key, because the encryption key should be the same for everyone per a specific site.
-The reasoning is, if they have the site domain in their database (they know about it), they most definitely have the site blocked already.

 ### The [Discord Snowflake IDs](https://discord.com/developers/docs/reference#snowflakes)